A Summary of Our First Five Road Trips

 We really liked the campground, but the sites were a bit too close and was more expensive than we would have preferred!
 BUT, we were right on the beach.

-We had brought own prepared dinner, baked ziti, but ran out the last night.
+We had brought our own prepared dinner, baked ziti, but ran out the last night.
 So we had to decide what to buy for dinner.
 And this is why we decided we didn’t like Myrtle Beach the first time, we weren’t impressed with the restaurants.
 So we decided just to get a pizza since we had lots of fresh salad.
 Can you believe we couldn’t get a decent pizza?
 So we have to make sure we plan our home made meals better next time!

 We were more or less under time constraints to get to our daughters to take care of our new grandson.
 Plus we were really just learning how to camp and travel with our new RV.
 She had two months off and he was going into daycare.
-I thought it best to keep him out another month, so that was really what the push was for us to buy and RV!
+I thought it best to keep him out another month, so that was really what the push was for us to buy an RV!
 I needed a place to live for a month.
-Our daughter had converted the guest bedroom into the nursery.
+Our daughter converted the guest bedroom into the nursery.

 We really didn’t do much and found out you can’t in three day and two nights.
 So other than checking out the campground, walking on the beach, and finding no decent pizza, we went to Camping World when it rained one of the two days we were there!